MaxKostov/PatientManager/README.md

    ```bash
    ./mvnw spring-boot:run
    ```
 5. Access the application at `http://localhost:8080`.
+(Only ADMIN can register new users)